lorisleiva/laravel-actions/README.md

 }
 ```

-You can override that behaviour by defining the `getAttributesFromEvent`.
+You can override that behaviour by defining the `getAttributesFromEvent` method.

 ```php
 // Event